abdurrahmansanli/DebounceWrapper/README.md

 Debouncing is NOT Throttling.
 You can Google to learn the difference.

-What this Debounces class basically does is; it accepts a block of method call but it doesn't fire it up until it's sure that you're not going to make another call soon.
+This Debouncer class basically accepts a block of method call but it doesn't fire it up until it's sure that you're not going to make another call soon.

 Example use case:
 Send api request to search user input text in real time.
 You want to make sure the input has stopped before making an api call.